 Lenticular sclerosis should not be confused with cataracts, which are white and opaque.
 Just like humans, a dog's vision can be affected by cataracts, and you need to consult your vet.
 As with hearing loss, be extra vigilant when your dog is around cars or other hazards that it may not see.

-As dogs age, a symptom can be incontinence or indoor soiling.
-Some may be attributed to the aging of their body and it's ability to "hold it in" and some can be attributed to cognitive problems of aging.
+As dogs age, they may suffer incontinence or indoor soiling, which may be attributed to the aging of their body and their ability to "hold it in" or cognitive problems or other health concerns.
+Make an appointment with your veterinarian to rule out medical reasons for improper elimination.
 Be patient with your dog, take it outside more frequently, and speak with your vet about solutions that could work for your dog.

-While there is no treatment for aging, you can treat the specific symptom or symptoms that your dog is demonstrating.
-As your dog ages, work with your vet to schedule regular medical visits.
-The vet will look for muscle loss, hearing loss, vision loss, or other medical issues.
+As your dog ages, work with your vet and schedule regular checkups to discuss health and wellbeing.
+The vet will look for muscle loss, hearing loss, vision loss, and other medical issues.

-Some ways to help your dog through this period may be through vet-recommended medications for pain management or physical aids like ramps and lift harnesses.
+Some ways to help your dog through specific problems include vet-recommended medications for pain management or physical aids like ramps and lift harnesses.
 If incontinence is an issue, you may use the crate more, employ pads, and even use doggie diapers.

-In dogs as in people, old age can’t be prevented, but there are things a person can do for their dog to possibly retard the process or at least make aging a better experience.
-In addition to regular vet visits, it's important to keep the dog's weight at a healthy level, feed it a nutritious diet that contains all the necessary macro- and micronutrients (and supplements if necessary), massage achy joints and muscles, introduce a younger playmate, give the old dog sufficient exercise, playtime, and plenty of enrichment and socialization.
+In dogs as in people, old age can’t be prevented, but there are things a person can do for their dog to possibly slow the process or at least make aging a better experience.
+In addition to regular vet visits, it's important to keep the dog's weight at a healthy level, feed it a nutritious diet that contains all the necessary macro- and micronutrients (and supplements if necessary), and give sufficient opportunities for appropriate exercise, playtime, enrichment, socialization, and love.